robtweed/mg-webComponents/TUTORIAL.md

         `;
         this.html = `${html}`;

-- the *setState()* method includes the ability to define attributes for the WebComponent's main &lt;div&gt; tag, the ability to apply CSS classes to it, and to show or hide the
+- the *setState()* method now includes the ability to define attributes for the WebComponent's main &lt;div&gt; tag, the ability to apply CSS classes to it, and to show or hide the
 WebComponent: